 Churchill’s is a wine cellar of high levels of elegance and style where you can taste the best wine they have to offer.
 Their approach is based upon the philosophy that “enjoyment of a glass of Port requires a state of wellbeing”.
 Its visitors center provides the opportunity to taste rare Vintage ports and you can even tailor your own wine tasting in the Tasting Room, which, of course, wouldn’t be complete without the great view over the Douro river that it offers.

-The Vintage Food tour, for example, takes you through a journey in time, from the rebirth of specialty food shops to the new restaurants adopting old ways, to traditional buildings finding new purposes.
+The Vintage Food tour, for example, takes you through a journey in time, from the rebirth of specialty food shops to the new restaurants adopting old ways to traditional buildings finding new purposes.
 The best of the past with a modern twist.
-Oh, and it even includes Port wine tasting!
+Oh, and it even includes Port wine tastings!